Land Program Updates - Summer 2022

 Of the 28,000 acres at Camp Bullis, 4,000 are within the recharge zone.
 It is also at the convergence of the Trinity Aquifer and karst features along Cibolo Creek.
 Two aquifers — the Trinity and Edwards — meet under Camp Bullis and influence each other through the flow of groundwater.

-All military personnel and others at Camp Bullis depend on water from the Trinity Aquifer and its relationship with the Edwards Aquifer.
-Compared to the Edwards, the Trinity recharges slowly and needs more time to refresh.
-At the Trinity Glen Rose Groundwater Conservation District, Assistant General Manager Amanda Maloukis said a large part of the Sentinel Landscape Partnership’s mission is protecting, preserving and conserving groundwater resources.
 “We can bring in educational pieces to the community, to those ranches and landowners, that really helps enhance their own personal conservation efforts,” she said.
 “We have rain barrel workshops, which can help people put less stress on the aquifer.
-We have these high-precipitation events, flooding events, and we’re catching that extra runoff in barrels, which can be used.” |
+We have these high-precipitation events, flooding events, and we’re catching that extra runoff in barrels, which can be used.”

 Some of the funding could also be used for further research on groundwater dynamics.
 By better understanding how the aquifers work together and contribute to the greater ecosystem, organizations and agencies can better protect the water for future generations.

 Development around Camp Bullis can bring more pressure to the area in terms of pollution, spills and runoff into both aquifers.
 Groundwater, Maloukis said, is not just for communities around Camp Bullis, but also for the military within the conservation district.
 It’s important for everyone involved to keep it clean, and with the new sentinel landscape designation, the hope is they’re heading in the right direction.
-“All of this water is tied together in terms of our relationship to the land,” Oppenheimer said.
-“That’s what this is all about, bringing everyone together to see how all these pieces fit into a really complex puzzle.” |

 The Lone Star State’s First Sentinel Landscape Designation: Camp Bullis Sentinel Landscape Consortium